-Replace a Failed Primary Management Center (Successful Backup)
+Replace a Failed Primary Cloud-Delivered Firewall Management Center (Successful Backup)

-Two management centers, FMC1 and FMC2, are part of a high availability pair.
+Two Cloud-Delivered Firewall Management Centers, FMC1 and FMC2, are part of a high availability pair.
 FMC1 is the primary and FMC2 is the secondary.
-This task describes the steps to replace a failed primary management center, FMC1, when data backup from the primary is successful.
+This task describes the steps to replace a failed primary Cloud-Delivered Firewall Management Center, FMC1, when data backup from the primary is successful.

 Before you begin

-Verify that the data backup from the failed primary management center is successful.
+Verify that the data backup from the failed primary Cloud-Delivered Firewall Management Center is successful.

 Procedure